-Trading on the 2014 Definitions is scheduled to begin on September 22, 2014.
+Trading on the 2014 Definitions is scheduled to begin in full on October 6, 2014 (although some market sectors may begin using the 2014 Definitions on September 22).
+Industry infrastructure to support the 2014 Definitions will be made available on September 22, 2014, to allow parties to trade using the 2014 Definitions from that earlier date if they wish.
 The following key steps have occurred or are anticipated leading up to that date:

-- ISDA published the 2014 Credit Derivatives Definitions (February 2014) - ISDA will publish a Protocol allowing firms to amend legacy transactions, other than contracts on certain excluded Reference Entities and products, from the 2003 to the 2014 Definitions, effective from September 22, 2014.
-(See further detail on the Protocol below) - ISDA will also publish certain updated CDS contract documents (see question below) and various ancillary documents (e.g., revised Determinations Committee Rules, Standard Reference Obligation rules) - The adherence process for the Protocol will run from its publication until September 12, 2014 (to allow firms to reconcile their populations of adhered trades before September 22). - Potential Standard Reference Obligations for key European financial entities will be identified
+- ISDA published the 2014 Credit Derivatives Definitions (February 2014) - ISDA published a Protocol allowing firms to amend legacy transactions, other than contracts on certain excluded Reference Entities and products, from the 2003 to the 2014 Definitions, effective from October 6, 2014.
+(See further detail on the Protocol below) - ISDA will also publish certain updated CDS contract documents (see question below) and various ancillary documents (e.g., revised Determinations Committee Rules, Standard Reference Obligation rules) - The adherence process for the Protocol ran from its publication until September 17, 2014 (to allow firms to reconcile their populations of adhered trades before October 6). - Potential Standard Reference Obligations for key European financial entities will be identified